-Output 4.
-Improved tourism services, 4a including community guides and community by the project by end of Y3. education materials for tourists and local communities of 4b in po 4c Y3 4a.
+Output 3.
+Appropriate and viable natural resource based livelihood strategies developed and implemented by 1,000 households in the four project areas (Maronga, Mpunga, Zomba and Mahate). cases of carrying out their tasks (e.g. controlling fires and verifying land for opening machambas).
+3a.
+At least three Business and Resource Management Plans produced by end of Y2 for expanding market oriented livelihood strategies 3b.
+At least 20% of 2,281 households to have adopted at least one conservation agriculture practice by end of Y3 3c.
+60% of income for 1,000 households generated as a direct result of participation in at least one new or expanded livelihood activity supported by the project by end of Y3.
+3a.
+Project reports, monitoring visit reports, evaluation studies; Business plans and concept notes for Tourism and NTFP processing 3b.
+Number of households involved with sustainable agriculture 3d.
+Households assets Output 4.
+Improved tourism services, including community guides and education materials for tourists and local communities 4a.
 Four 'Forest Learning Trails' linking community based and managed information stations created and used by tourists and communities by end of Q2 of Y3 4b.
 At least 10 community guides trained in each of the four project areas and positive tourist reviews received 4c.
 At least 200 items (e.g. booklets and maps) sold from Ndzou Camp by end of Y3 4a.
-Publications, photos, case studies 4b.
-Training report and list of trainees 4c.
+Publications, photos, case studies4b.
+Training report and list of trainees4c.
 Number of booklets and maps produced and sold

+Output 1
-1.1 Carry out targeted plant surveys in each of the four forest areas, focussing on less-disturbed areas.

-1.2 Identify (at IIAM and Kew) botanical voucher specimens collected during survey work

-1.3 Map vegetation types and habitat quality using field survey data and available spatial imagery

-1.4 Compile summary botanical report for each of the four forest areas

-1.5 Establish forest sample plots in two forest areas [3-4 plots in each area]

-2.1 Mobilize communities and facilitate the production of maps and land use plans (zones) using a variety of participatory methodologies
+- 1.1 Carry out targeted plant surveys in each of the four forest areas, focussing on less-disturbed areas. - 1.2 Identify (at IIAM and Kew) botanical voucher specimens collected during survey work - 1.3 Map vegetation types and habitat quality using field survey data and available spatial imagery - 1.4 Compile summary botanical report for each of the four forest areas - 1.5 Establish forest sample plots in two forest areas [3-4 plots in each area] - 2.1 Mobilize communities and facilitate the production of maps and land use plans (zones) using a variety of participatory methodologies

-2.2 Organise the involvement of officials from the government's department of geography and mapping to demarcate officially the proposed conservation zones

-2.3 Work with each community, through a series of organised meetings, to prepare plans for access to forest resources (off-take), establish management committees for the conservation zones, and provide training to the members of these committees.

-3.1 Commission Eco-MICAIA Ltd to develop business plans for expanding livelihood activities (honey, tourism and forest fruits) and link these plans with resource management plans based on the inventories and land use planning exercises

-3.2 On the basis of the studies present key recommendations to community leaders and mobilize local households around one (or more) of the proposed livelihood strategies, putting in place a package of training and organisational capacity building appropriate to the chosen strategy.

-3.3 Identify and work with established private companies and/or new investors to create a market access plan to include agreement on price, quality standards, input supply, and defining collection points.

-4.1 Work with communities to identify routes for trails and information points for visitors and organise working parties of local people to prepare the trails

-4.2 On the basis of information gathered in the surveys and other research, commission a local consultant to draft content for display materials and other information

-4.3 Translate all materials and publish
+- 2.2 Organise the involvement of officials from the government's department of geography and mapping to demarcate officially the proposed conservation zones - 2.3 Work with each community, through a series of organised meetings, to prepare plans for access to forest resources (off-take), establish management committees for the conservation zones, and provide training to the members of these committees. - 3.1 Commission Eco-MICAIA Ltd to develop business plans for expanding livelihood activities (honey, tourism and forest fruits) and link these plans with resource management plans based on the inventories and land use planning exercises - 3.2 On the basis of the studies present key recommendations to community leaders and mobilize local households around one (or more) of the proposed livelihood strategies, putting in place a package of training and organisational capacity building appropriate to the chosen strategy. - 3.3 Identify and work with established private companies and/or new investors to create a market access plan to include agreement on price, quality standards, input supply, and defining collection points. - 4.1 Work with communities to identify routes for trails and information points for visitors and organise working parties of local people to prepare the trails - 4.2 On the basis of information gathered in the surveys and other research, commission a local consultant to draft content for display materials and other information - 4.3 Translate all materials and publish

+Annex 3 Standard Measures

-Table 1 Project Standard Output Measures -------------------------- -----------------
+Table 1 Project Standard Output Measures